mr-bt/manager.README/README.md

 #### Decision-making reasoning

 Reasoning is using information and a process about possible courses of action.
 We strive to move fast, but the world surrounding us is complex, ambiguous and uncertain.
-More often than not, we can't wait to have all the information available to make a decision.
+More often than not, we can’t wait to have all the information available to make a decision.
 Still, we need to make it.
-My formula, I need max 70% of the information to make a decision, but we need to be great at correcting course and learning (can't remember from where I've learn thins from).
+My formula, I need max 70% of the information to make a decision, but we need to be great at correcting course and learning (can’t remember from where I’ve learned thins from).

 I tend to optimise for:

-* What's the best for the Customer today, mid and long term?
+* What’s the best for the Customer today, mid and long term?
 How does good looks like so I have a reference point in order to evaluate other options.
-* What's the cost of delay of making the decision?
+* What’s the cost of delay of making the decision?
-* Can it be reverse?
+* Can it be reversed?
 Will it open to other options?
 * Are we going to learn something new?

 Decisions logs are great, give it a go.

 #### Decision-making intuition

 Intuition is using your ‘gut feeling’ about possible courses of action.
 Although some people perceive it as something magical ‘sense’ only available to some, IMHO intuition is a combination of past experience and your personal values.
-It is worth taking intuition into account, because it reflects your learnings.
+It is worth taking intuition into account because it reflects your learnings.
 It is, however, not always based on reality, only your perceptions.
-I've found writing down my thoughts and seeking data to back it up helps me being right more often.
+I’ve found writing down my thoughts and seeking data to back it up helps me being right more often.
 Sometimes is not about the end result but the process.

-It's perfectly acceptable to use your intuition to make a decision that's simple in nature or needs to be made quickly.
+It’s perfectly acceptable to use your intuition to make a decision that’s simple in nature or needs to be made quickly.

 #### ‘deciding not to decide’ is also a decision

-Deciding not to decide is perhaps one of toughest decisions one can make.
-After all we're expected to make decisions and to act!
+Deciding not to decide is perhaps one of the toughest decisions one can make.
+After all, we’re expected to make decisions and to act!
 Not making a decision might feel unnatural or even wrong.
-Sill, is as valid decision as any other and it should always be on the table and it should follow the same decision-making process as any other decision.
+It’s a valid decision as any other, and it should always be on the table.
+It should follow the same decision-making process as any other decision.

 #### Decision-making process